dbdimitrov/BingleSeq/README.md

 ## Test Data
-As of v 0.3.2 BingleSeq features test data for both Bulk- and scRNA-Seq.
+As of v0.3.2 BingleSeq features test data for both Bulk- and scRNA-Seq.
-Bulk data - contrast between HSV-1 infected control and interferon B treatment (taken from McFarlane et al., 2019) Single cell data - 10x Genomics public dataset looking at 931 cells from a combined cortex, hippocampus and sub ventricular zone of an E18 mouse (Available at: https://support.10xgenomics.com/single-cell-gene-expression/datasets/2.1.0/neurons_900)
+Bulk data - contrast between HSV-1 infected control and interferon B treatment (taken from McFarlane et al., 2019) Single cell data - 10x Genomics public dataset looking at filtered data of 931 cells from a combined cortex, hippocampus and sub ventricular zone of an E18 mouse (Available at: https://support.10xgenomics.com/single-cell-gene-expression/datasets/2.1.0/neurons_900)

 ## Built With